-In his home, Orliv helps by caring for animals, helping in the kitchen and running errands.
-He lives with his father and his mother.
+Orliv makes his home with his father and his mother.
+Caring for animals, helping in the kitchen and running errands are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 4 children in the family.

 Orliv lives on the plains of Poblacion Imelda, home to approximately 6,000 residents.
 Typical houses are constructed of bamboo floors, wood or brick walls and thatched roofs.
 The regional diet consists of bananas, fish, cassava and rice.

 Common health problems in this area include flu, colds and diarrhea.
 Most adults in Poblacion Imelda work as day laborers and earn the equivalent of $60 per month.
 This community has electricity but needs vocational training centers and employment opportunities.